redhat-developer/intellij-dependency-analytics/README.md

   )
   ```

-  For example, creating an alternative file to `requirements.txt`, like `requirements-dev.txt`
+  You can create an alternative file to `requirements.txt`, for example, a `requirements-dev.txt` or
-  or `requirements-test.txt` and adding the dev or test dependencies there instead.
+  a `requirements-test.txt` file where you can add the development or test dependencies there.

 - **Red Hat Dependency Analytics report**
   <br >The Red Hat Dependency Analytics report is a temporary HTML file that exist if the **Red Hat Dependency Analytics